rachitshah-1/InformationSecurity/CaeserCipher/README.md

 * The revised approach decrypts to "I AC HASHYT SXAX".

 This demonstrates the enhanced security of the revised method compared to the original.

-## Applications

-The Caesar cipher, despite its simplicity, has found use in various contexts:

-* **Education:** It's used to teach fundamental encryption concepts.
-* **Puzzles and Games:** It appears in escape rooms and cryptographic puzzles.
-* **Basic Obfuscation:** It can mask text in situations where strong security isn't needed.
-* **Historical Study:** It's studied in research on ancient cryptography.
-* **Security Demonstrations:** It serves to illustrate the need for more robust encryption methods.
-* **Historical Reenactments:** It can add authenticity to simulations of historical periods.